 Casa Calvet is one of Barcelona’s most well-known restaurants, and is set in L’Eixample Dreta in a building designed by Antoni Gaudí.
 The factory’s former offices were converted into elegant dining rooms that have a private and welcoming atmosphere.
 The experimental cuisine of chef Miquel Alija combines traditional Catalan cooking with Asian overtones.
 Tip: ask for an intimate ‘taula cabina’ (a wooden booth) on arrival.

 This simple Raval restaurant has acquired an excellent reputation for its exquisite cuisine.
-The chef is particular about using the freshest ingredients from the region.
+The chef, Guillem Oliva, is particular about using the freshest ingredients from the region.
 With its open kitchen at the end of the restaurant, it provides a memorable dining experience.
 Tip: apparently the ‘New York Times’ rates its apple pie.

 Expect home-made wine and a raucous background to your meal from this Poble Sec stalwart.
 If you want to try Catalan snails this is the place for you – they’re the house speciality.
 You’ll also find a full menu including grilled and cured meats among several other Catalan dishes.
 Tip: you can’t beat the home-made sangria in the summer.